itmaroon/block-collections/readme.txt

 4. Two types of design selection blocks
 5. code highlighting block
 6. Two types of design process blocks
+7. Edit Design Group Grid Style
+8. Design Table and Design Button
-7. A block icon registered by the plugin.
+9. A block icon registered by the plugin.
 Divided into design group and widget group

 == Changelog ==